 - 1. Conformity assessment bodies shall submit an application for notification to the notifying authority of the Member State in which they are established. - 2.
-The application for notification shall be accompanied by a description of the conformity assessment activities, the conformity assessment module or modules and the artificial intelligence technologies for which the conformity assessment body claims to be competent, as well as by an accreditation certificate, where one exists, issued by a national accreditation body attesting that the conformity assessment body fulfils the requirements laid down in Article 33.
-Any valid document related to existing designations of the applicant notified body under any other Union harmonisation legislation shall be added. - 3.
-Where the conformity assessment body concerned cannot provide an accreditation certificate, it shall provide the notifying authority with the documentary evidence necessary for the verification, recognition and regular monitoring of its compliance with the requirements laid down in Article 33.
+The application for notification shall be accompanied by a description of the conformity assessment activities, the conformity assessment module or modules and the artificial intelligence technologies AI systems for which the conformity assessment body claims to be competent, as well as by an accreditation certificate, where one exists, issued by a national accreditation body attesting that the conformity assessment body fulfils the requirements laid down in Article 33.
+Any valid document related to existing designations of the applicant notified body under any other Union harmonisation legislation shall be added.

+3. Where the conformity assessment body concerned cannot provide an accreditation certificate, it shall provide the notifying authority with all the documentary evidence necessary for the verification, recognition and regular monitoring of its compliance with the requirements laid down in Article 33.
 For notified bodies which are designated under any other Union harmonisation legislation, all documents and certificates linked to those designations may be used to support their designation procedure under this Regulation, as appropriate.
+The notified body shall update the documentation referred to in paragraph 2 and paragraph 3 whenever relevant changes occur, in order to enable the authority responsible for notified bodies to monitor and verify continuous compliance with all the requirements laid down in Article 33.

-Article 32 Notification procedure
+Notification procedure

 - 1. Notifying authorities may only notify only conformity assessment bodies which have satisfied the requirements laid down in Article 33. - 2.
 Notifying authorities shall notify those bodies to the Commission and the other Member States using the electronic notification tool developed and managed by the Commission. - 3.
-The notification referrred to in paragraph 2 shall include full details of the conformity assessment activities, the conformity assessment module or modules and the artificial intelligence technologies concerned and the relevant attestation of competence.
+The notification referred to in paragraph 2 shall include full details of the conformity assessment activities, the conformity assessment module or modules and the AI systems concerned and the artificial intelligence technologies concerned and the relevant attestation of competence.
 Where a notification is not based on an accreditation certificate as referred to in Article 31 (2), the notifying authority shall provide the Commission and the other Member States with documentary evidence which attests to the conformity assessment body's competence and the arrangements in place to ensure that that body will be monitored regularly and will continue to satisfy the requirements laid down in Article 33. - 4.
-The conformity assessment body concerned may perform the activities of a notified body only where where no objections are raised by the Commission or the other Member States within two weeks of a notification by a notifying authority where it includes an accreditation certificate referred to in Article 31(2), or within two months of a notification by the notifying authority where it includes documentary evidence referred to in Article 31(3) no objections are raised by the Commission or the other Member States within one month of a notification.

-5. Notifying authorities shall notify the Commission and the other Member States of any subsequent relevant changes to the notification referred to in this Article without undue delay.
+The conformity assessment body concerned may perform the activities of a notified body only where where no objections are raised by the Commission or the other Member States within two weeks of a notification by a notifying authority where it includes an accreditation certificate referred to in Article 31(2), or within two months of a notification by the notifying authority where it includes documentary evidence referred to in Article 31(3) no objections are raised by the Commission or the other Member States within one month of a notification. - 5.
+Notifying authorities shall notify the Commission and the other Member States of any subsequent relevant changes to the notification referred to in this Article without undue delay.

-Article 33 Requirements relating to nHotified bodies
+Requirements relating to nNotified bodies